ggxchain/ggxnode/docs/tokenomics.md

 ### Current state

 * 1 year withdrawal lock is implemented
 * Session period is 4 hours.
-Era period is 24 hours.
+Era period is quarter.
 Payout at the end of era rather than session.
 (configured by EpochDurationInBlocks, SessionsPerEra).
-This can be hard to configure using Parity toolchain, cause they use era as payout and validator rotation point.
+We have to think how to payout more often than end of era.
 * Fixed comission is not implemented yet.
 Currently, validator can set any comission it wants.
 * 10% Treasury comission is implemented. (configured by runtime/mainnet/src/pos/currency.rs TreasuryCommission)